 USB ports may also not work if there is a partial connection in the port.
 If there is no obstruction, you can put on your computer, connect the USB, and wiggle the connection gently.

 On electronics, sometimes a restart fixes minor issues, and this is also true for USB not working.
 After inspecting the ports, if your computer still does not see your connected USB device, restart the system and hopefully, the PC fixes itself.
+This method is extremely effective if your computer has been updated to Windows 11 recently.
 If it doesn’t, continue to the next method.

 You might not be aware of this, but Windows disables some unused USB controllers automatically to conserve power.
 However, you know, no matter how smart the computer is, it’s still basically a machine and is prone to errors and miscalculations.
 Sometimes, these disabled controllers do not come back on when in use, and this could lead to USB not working.
 If restarting your computer does not work, follow the steps below to prevent Windows from deactivating USB controllers at all:

 Click the dropdown on “Universal Serial Bus controllers” to expand the branch.